Our environmental responsibility

 PFOS research project

 A research project on PFOS in the environment was conducted over a five-year period.
 The RE-PATH project is aimed at investigating and mapping the presence, spread and risks of PFOS to people and the environment and at exploring potential measures for perfluorinated substances around Göteborg Landvetter Airport and elsewhere.
 The project is funded by Swedavia and the Swedish Environmental Agency and is being conducted by IVL, Svenska Miljöinstitutet AB.
+It has been concluded from the project that adults can eat fish caught in West Ingsjö Lake up to 7 times a month without exceeding the established benchmark level.
+Following the precautionary principle, women who are pregnant or breast-feeding are advised not to eat fish from the lake.

-Annual report for the research project (in Swedish)
+Annual report for the research project (in Swedish).

 Medical/ecological survey